tinomager/DevAICourse-Backend/README.md

 ## Task

 For each stage of the project, your goal is to incrementally implement the required features and improvements as described in the stage documentation.
-Use an AI coding assistant (such as GitHub Copilot or a dedicated model) to help you:
+Use an AI coding assistant (such as GitHub Copilot or a dedicated model) to help you and try to avoid as far as possible to implement the required changes completly by hand.

+For each stage you should:

 1. Understand the Requirements: Carefully read the description and goals for the current stage.
 2. Plan the Changes: Identify which files and code sections need to be added or modified.
 You can also use a code agent and let it decide where to make changes - but carefully review, what the agent does
 3. Interact with the AI Assistant: Ask the assistant for code snippets, explanations, or best practices relevant to the stage.
 Request code reviews or suggestions for improvements.
 Use the assistant to generate boilerplate code, unit tests, or documentation as needed.
+Hint: In Roo Code you can change the mode how the agent works between different modi.
+Check them our.
+Or use Continue for chatting with the AI.
 4. Implement and Test: Apply the suggested changes to your codebase.
 Test the new functionality to ensure it meets the requirements.
 Hint: Some code agents like Roo Code also test whether implemented changes work.
 5. Compare your changes with the suggested state in the State branches.
 Due to usage of the AI, your code does not neccessary look like the solution given in the stage.